Are any of the

 |

-15. A customer
+15. a customer

 suddenly terminates (or threatens to terminate) your company’s